- PhD in Social Sciences, Maxwell School of Syracuse University (2005-10) [dissertation]

-Book Chapters (peer reviewed)
+Book Chapters (Peer reviewed)

 Conferences, Newspapers & Reports

 - Constitution Explorer, a structured database of constitutions that will help people identify how different constitutions have dealt with various problems.
-I started this initiative with colleagues at Stanford, and the idea was adopted half-way through the project by colleagues in University of Chicago and University of Texas, and it is now alive as www.constituteproject.org
+I started this initiative with colleagues at Stanford, and the idea was adopted half-way through the project by colleagues in the University of Chicago and University of Texas, and it is now alive as www.constituteproject.org

 - Secretariat to the Commissioners of the Supreme Court in the Right to Food litigation: The Supreme Court of India appointed Dr. N.C.
 Saxena and (the late) Dr. S.R.
 Sankaran as commissioners in what is known as the ‘right to food litigation’.
 I established their secretariat and worked with them for three years.
 The commissioners have been instrumental in framing many of the arguments in this landmark litigation.

-- Placement cell, Delhi School of Economics: Started an initiative to set up the placement programme at the ‘D.School’ that has since become well-established and very successful.
+- Placement Cell, Delhi School of Economics: Started an initiative to set up the placement programme at the ‘D.School’ that has since become well-established and very successful.